 Student of the Year Non-Regents

-The Awards Committee of the Long Island Association of Special Education Administrators has established this award to recognize students who have been in a special education program for 60% or more of the school day, qualified for the NYSAA, successfully met goals on his/her IEP, demonstrated good citizenship, involvement in extracurricular activities and community service and will meet the requirements for completion and will exit the district in June of 2019.
+The Awards Committee of the Long Island Association of Special Education Administrators has established this award to recognize students who have been in a special education program for 60% or more of the school day, qualified for the NYSAA, successfully met goals on his/her IEP, demonstrated good citizenship, involvement in extracurricular activities and community service and will meet the requirements for completion and will exit the district in June of this year.
 These are awarded to students from Nassau and Suffolk County.

 Andrew J. Luft Memorial Award

 This scholarship is in honor of Andrew J. Luft who passed away.
 Andrew is the son of our very own Pat Luft who is the backbone of the LIASEA organization.
 Andrew graduated from William Floyd School District in 2005 and was greatly involved with the Business Honor Society.
 He went on to graduate from the Tobin School of Business at St. John’s University.
 After which, he returned home to become the General Manager of a Restaurant in his town.
 He frequently collaborated with the District on behalf of the local business community and mentored students from the District to work at the restaurant he managed.